shhhawn9/E-commerceWebApp-BackEnd/README.md

 ## Run Application

 Simply run the backend with any compiler.
 The CRUD API can be accessed through `http://localhost:8443/api/...` through Postman or whatever API testing application you are using.
 Be aware, POST, PUT, and DELETE for items are forbidden.
+GET any order history that doesn't belong to your account is also forbidden.